 Approaching a family foundation for funds has its pros and cons.
 On the one hand, the grant could be more comfortable to win because you can also appeal to the family member directly with your cause (their opinion can make or break the decision of supporting your nonprofit).

-On the other hand, since popular foundation are besieged with numerous proposals, it would be tough to get the grant in one go.
+On the other hand, since popular foundations are besieged with numerous proposals, it would be tough to get the grant in one go.

 Like family foundations, private foundations are also funded from a single source.
 The difference is that the money can come from a single person (and not necessarily a family.)